Genealogy-valued Feller diffusion: Proofs of Theorems , , , : the extensions

 where now $g_k=A^\ast_k g$, $k=1,\dots,n$ and the operator $A^\ast_k$ is acting on the $k$-th variable of $g$.
 This operator $A^\ast_i$ is defined as follows.

 We have for each sampled marked individual the action of the path process generator $\wh A$ but now acting on the corresponding factor $\wh g^k$:

-Next we have to argue how the expressions above follow from the version of the martingale problem in Theorem~12.3.3.1 in \cite{D93}, which gives the operator on (degree $1$)-monomials and specifies the increasing process.
+To continue the argument we have to argue how the expressions above follow from the version of the martingale problem in Theorem~12.3.3.1 in \cite{D93}, which gives the operator on \emph{(degree $1$)-monomials} to describe the drift and specifies the \emph{increasing process} to describe the martingale part.

 This step to replace the specification of the increasing processes of the martingales by compensator terms of nonlinear functions is needed often and uses the continuous martingale representation theorem and Ito's formula.